- Click here to review the 2022 Summer Catalog to select your preferred session(s)

 No, he/she does not.
-During the school year, we have day programs available on Saturdays from 9am-8pm and on Sundays from 9am-3pm.
-During the summer, every session has a day program option where your child can attend the program from 9am to 8pm.
+During the school year, we have day programs available on Saturdays only from 9:00am-8:00pm.
+During the summer, every session has a day program option where your child can attend the program from 9:00am to 6:00pm.

 I am using Regional Center hours, so do I have to pay anything out of pocket?

-Yes, if you are ble to use Regional Center funding for your Via West experience, there is a required out-of-pocket supplemental daily rate of $85/day in addition to what is funded by the Regional Center.
-This covers the enhanced camp experience that Via West provides - i.e., a team of behaviorists, community integration outings, extensive nursing care, etc. We do have a scholarship fund available for families needing assistance with this payment.
+Yes, if you are able to use Regional Center funding for your Via West experience, there is a required out-of-pocket supplemental daily rate of $120/day in addition to what is funded by the Regional Center.
+This covers the enhanced camp experience that Via West provides – i.e., a team of behaviorists, community integration outings, extensive nursing care, etc. We do have a scholarship fund available for families needing assistance with this payment.
 Please click here to apply.

 My child has a special diet, how do you handle that?